rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - for video - 1) train scrips on veritasium or whatever captivating youtube channel 2) begin with small activity / story for the user (like the economic story from uncle larry's friend, or his story from APush), then go into the lesson now that the user is intrigued
+            - why is this better then gemini live? - probably because students are lazy, but mostly because this might be captivating to them. aka I will start with some conceptions that the user has, like the force is downwards, or something, then I will go into the lesson -
+            - this accurately addresses a need from users (motivation + lack of knowing what to study)
+            - even if it is not better then gemini live right now, what makes me know that it will not be beat by other ai companies in the future?
+                - I am focusing on user needs / wants and what I would like a study tool to look like.
+Paired with the "multiplayer study games".
+I will make something which is much more captivating then chatgpt or gemini could make.
+        - could eventually make it so it takes you through a guided study session without even touching a button - it could even tell you exactly what course standard / section it is getting it from
+        - you could feed it your homework as well maybe so it gives you similar problems to the tests - although that would be more difficult. maybe you give it the textbook and it makes it more fun? like adds images and colors and stuff and you do it in "focus mode" so it feels more fun then a dry old textbook?
+        - use chatgpt deep research / perplexity research / grok research for most common problems for students, then use that as copy writing or whatever
         - ask book clubs or book based groups to review your tool to see if they would like it - like to do a refresher of their book at a deeper level
         - handle delete account (eventually)